Sparker0i/Weather/README.md

 - Create a new PR with a feature you want to add, or fix a bug with an already existing feature

+# ISSUES/NEW FEATURE REQUEST

+Create a new Issue in the Issues Tab, specifying what issue you have.
+While specifying the issue, do add the following details :

+- Android version of the device
+- Name of the phone/tablet having this issue

+PS.
+If you are having an issue with the location services in an Emulator, do not consider opening an Issue

+To request for a new feature, create a new Issue in the issues tab in this format :

+- The title of the Issue must begin with [FEATUREREQ], followed by the feature needed
+- Provide a little description of what you want in this app
+- Maybe you can also provide an example code of how to implement it
+- Do not make a new PR for a Feature Request

 [<img src='/img/Weather App.png' width='1080' heigh='1920'>](/img/Weather App.png)